inaimathi/cl-notebook/README.md

 	- On fork notebook:
 		- Create a new package and re-evaluate in-notebook code into that package
 			- Do we really want that?
+			- Probably, from the multi-user context; you don't want people who are editing disparate versions to suddenly start clobbering each others' code.
 - Get `quicklisp` working properly with this.
 	- Let user configure where to check for a `quicklisp` folder (default to `~/quicklisp`)
 	- If `ql` package exists when loading, just use the defaults.